MMJomes/my-next-app/README.md

 bun dev

-Replace `https://linkedin.com/in/maungmyint` with your actual LinkedIn profile URL.
-This README.md file provides information about your Next.js project and includes a link to your LinkedIn profile for contact.
+https://linkedin.com/in/maungmyint .This README.md file provides information about your Next.js project and includes a link to your LinkedIn profile for contact.